2022-cs244/2022-cs244.github.io/schedule.md

 April 4th:
 * Lecture 2 Topics:
-    * P4 Intro - Part II
+    * P4 Introduction and Motivation
     * P4 Langauge Basics
     * Hands on learning with P4 - Please complete the Getting Started portion of the [P4 Mininet exercises]({{ site.baseurl }}/deliverables/p4-mininet) before class, and bring your laptops with you